-Actor Tim Allen’s yacht spills 30-50 gallons of diesel into Michigan waters
+Tim Allen’s yacht spills gallons of diesel and closes Michigan marina

-Actor Tim Allen ‘uncomfortable’ after his yacht spills 30-50 gallons of diesel into Michigan waters

 Mr Allen said he was ‘uncomfortable’ that the spill caused closures at the marina over the holiday weekend